VIRTUAL COURSE LOGISTICS

 Upon completion, participants will be able to:

-This course is appropriate for educators at the Middle and High School levels.
+This course is appropriate for educators at all grade levels.

 8:30am - 3:00pm